 Since none of the three most popular formats really provide a proper vehicle for these new entrants into the employment market, it is important to take a look at some formats that might be of value for those new would-be workers too.

-There are two competing schools of thought when it comes to the college grad resume format.
+There are two competing schools of thought when it comes to the college graduate resume format.
 Some experts believe that those entry-level applicants can be best served by adopting a resume format that focuses on skills and specific training right off the bat, with additional information about education.
 Prior employment and experience would be listed last.

 We believe that the other option chosen by experts is preferable: a conventional resume that includes a summary statement at the top, with education information listed next.
 Work experience–including internships, summer jobs, work on campus positions, or volunteer work–can bring up the rear.
 Most of the heavy lifting for that resume type would be done in the summary.